Australian Reptile Park: History

-1949 – The Park's founder Eric Worrell starts building Ocean Beach Aquarium at Umina Beach on the NSW central coast just north of Sydney.
+1949 – The Park's founder Eric Worrell starts building Ocean Beach Aquarium at Umina Beach.

 1950 – Ocean Beach Aquarium opens to the public.
 The aquarium includes a variety of marine fish, juvenile crocodile and snake and lizard pits.
 Worrell begins his snake venom milking work to contribute to the anti-venom manufacturing by the Commonwealth Serum Laboratories.

 1955 – Ocean Beach Aquarium contributes to production of first antivenom to taipan envenomation.

 1958 – Worrell moves his animal collection to Wyoming, a northern suburb of Gosford, and changes its name to Eric Worrell's Australian Reptile Park.

 1959 – The Park first opens to the public on 3 October.

 1962 – The Park contributes to availability of a full range of antivenoms.

 1963 – "Ploddy" (originally named Dino), the dinosaur erected, the first of Australia's big things.

 1968 – First nocturnal house in southern hemisphere opens.

 1970 – Worrell receives MBE recognising his role in producing antivenom.

 1970 – The Park begins providing funnel-web spider venom to Seqiris (formerly bioCSL) in the long process of developing an antivenom.

 1972 – Captive breeding of cassowaries begins.

 1980 – The long-awaited funnel-web spider antivenom is made available.

 1985 – A management team, including future owners John and Robyn Weigel, is formed to steer the future of park, now named simply the Australian Reptile Park.